dasarpai/old.dasarpai.github.io/_wiablog/2021-08-25-Mirror-Image-And-Face.md

 ---

 ![Mirror, Image and Face](/assets/images/wiapost/5169-Mirror-Image-And-Face.jpg)

-## Mirror, Image and Face
+# Mirror, Image and Face

-Namaste,

 You go before a mirror for various reasons.
 When you have doubt, when there is a curiosity, when someone compliments or points something out or just for the time-pass.

 When you are before the mirror and the mirror is clean then you can never miss your image while looking there.
 Here are three entities: you, mirror and your image in the mirror.